 29. Cattle and sheep to be identifiable

-(1) Cattle or sheep shall not be moved to the State for the purpose of immediate slaughter at an abattoir outside the Kimberley Division of the State unless each animal being moved is identified by a paint or wool brand as the case requires, and in the case of cattle each animal is identified by an NLIS device.
+(1) Cattle or sheep shall not be moved to the State for the purpose of immediate slaughter at an abattoir outside the Kimberley Division of the State unless each animal being moved is identified by a paint or wool brand as the case requires, and each animal is identified to the property from which it was moved —

+(a) in the case of cattle, by an NLIS device or approved identification, as those terms are defined in regulation 76; and

+(b) in the case of sheep, by an NLIS tag as defined in regulation 85A.

 (2) Cattle shall not be moved to the State for the purpose of slaughter at an abattoir inside the Kimberley Division unless each animal being moved is identified by an NLIS device and in addition cattle derived from tuberculosis infected premises shall be marked by a paint mark along the animal’s back.

 [Clause 29 inserted in Gazette 2 Nov 1984 p.
 3559; amended in Gazette 14 Jun 2005 p.
-2609 and 2619.]
+2609 and 2619; 19 Sep 2006 p.
+3784.]

 Division 5 — Swine